DataDog/chef-datadog/README.md

 ### DogStatsD

-The following installs the language-specific libraries that interact with DogStatsD:
+To install a language-specific library that interacts with DogStatsD:

 - Ruby: [dogstatsd-ruby recipe][13]
 - Python: Add a dependency on the `poise-python` cookbook to your custom/wrapper cookbook, and use the resource below.
 For more details, refer to the [poise-python repository][14].
     ```ruby
-    python_package 'dogstatsd-python' # assumes that python and pip are installed
+    python_package 'dogstatsd-python' # assumes python and pip are installed
     ```

 ### Tracing

-The following installs the language-specific libraries for application tracing (APM):
+To install a language-specific library for application tracing (APM):

 - Ruby: [ddtrace-ruby recipe][15]
 - Python: Add a dependency on the `poise-python` cookbook to your custom/wrapper cookbook, and use the resource below.
 For more details, refer to the [poise-python repository][14].
     ```ruby
-    python_package 'ddtrace' # assumes that python and pip are installed
+    python_package 'ddtrace' # assumes python and pip are installed
     ```

 ### Integrations